Limb fracture and pinning of the broken bone

 X-ray of a mended broken lower part of a limb

-Open fracture repair techniques necessitate appropriate sterile working conditions, accompanied by profuse cleaning of the surgery site.
+Open fracture repair techniques necessitate appropriate sterile working conditions, accompanied by thorough cleaning of the surgery site.

 Video’s showing possibilities for external fixation of fractured bones